LAST night father Time, from his old tablet drew,

 Give grief sherry-wine and old care a rough halter.

-Let your hand find your picket, and money, your hand,
+Let your hand find your pocket, and money, your hand,

 A two-shilling piece, Sir, a fine Christian land.